Glasgow Museums Guide

 2060 Pollokshaws Road

 This small museum, full of treasures is worthy of a visit on any day.
-Majestically set in woodland surrounding of Pollock Park that enhances the staggering beauty of the glass-walled structure, The Burrell Collection is an eclectic gathering of some of the world's most exquisite works of art.
+Majestically set in the woodland surrounding of Pollock Park that enhances the staggering beauty of the glass-walled structure, The Burrell Collection is an eclectic gathering of some of the world's most exquisite works of art.

 Many museums are somewhat overwhelming but the beautiful treasures inside The Burrell Collection just leave you wanting more.
 Every item once belonged to the wealthy Glasgow art collector, William Burrell, who donated his collection so the city could admire and appreciate all the pieces after his passing.
 Stained glass windows, rich tapestries, medieval weapons and armour, Islamic art, artefacts from ancient Egypt and China, Impressionist works by Degas and Cézanne, modern sculpture, oak furniture and a whole host of other pieces from around the world are all dazzlingly displayed and expertly explained.

-The interior of the museum is airy and is well organised thanks to the clever floating floor.
+The interior of the museum is airy and is well-organised thanks to the clever floating floor.
 Outside the huge grounds of Pollack Park that surrounding the gallery really pleasant with an excellent child playground and a cheeky highland 'coo'.
 After a lovely few hours exploring the fantastic displays, we would highly recommend the Burrell Restaurant to stop and replenish with delicious home-cooked food to satisfy any appetite.

 An often overlooked attraction in Glasgow, The Burrell Collection makes for a great day out in Glasgow.